 We evaluate our property and equipment for impairment whenever changes in circumstances indicate that the carrying amount of an asset group may not be recoverable.
-We determined there were no triggering events that indicated potential impairment of our property, plant and equipment for the three months ended March 31, 2021, and accordingly no impairment loss was recorded.
+We determined there were no triggering events that indicated potential impairment of our property, plant and equipment for the three and six months ended June 30, 2021, and accordingly no impairment loss was recorded.

 During the first quarter of 2020, we performed an impairment analysis to assess the recoverability of the carrying values for our property and equipment because we determined that a triggering event had occurred.
 Evidence that led to a triggering event included the industry conditions, such as a reduction in global economic growth expectations, a significantly reduced demand for crude oil and refined products, the significant decline in commodity prices and the corresponding impact on future expectations of demand for our products and services primarily related to the Coronavirus disease 2019 ("COVID-19") pandemic as well as the resulting decline in the quoted price of our common stock.
 As a result of the analysis, we recorded an impairment charge of \$9.7 million in our property and equipment, primarily related to our land, building and improvements and machinery and equipment, to the extent the carrying value exceeded the estimated fair value as of March 31, 2020.
+We did not identify any triggering events during the second quarter of 2020 that required further impairment testing.
+Therefore, we did not record any impairment charges during the three months ended June 30, 2020.